-In 2018, I published my first book, The Internet, Politics, and Inequality in Contemporary Brazil: The Peripheral Media (Rowman & Littlefield).
+In 2018, I published my second book, The Internet, Politics, and Inequality in Contemporary Brazil: The Peripheral Media (Rowman & Littlefield).

 The book stemmed from my PhD research but ended up with much more information and detailed analysis than the thesis.
 I have explored the possibilities of the alternative media in Brazil, proposing a new look into the wide range of groups covering the state of inequality in the country.

 Amidst a huge landscape of operating media producers, collectives, movements, and assemblies, I have sought to engage with media producers’ particular way of understanding what is going on.
 I wanted to track how they publish, as it appears on their blogs, websites, and social media.

 I listed more than 500 groups actively operating across the country.
 Then I reached to a sample of 50, most of which blazing the trail when it comes to reporting from all the corners from this vast country.